lordachita/Web3-AI-Librarian/README.md

 ### Using our project:
-- Upload your PDF files to the `data` folder (now limited to whitepapers only).
+1. Upload your PDF files to the `data` folder (now limited to whitepapers only).
+2. Set up configs in `configs`.
+3. Use `main.ipynb` to easily interact with our AI.
-- Use command `langgraph dev` to run UI locally (https://langchain-ai.github.io/langgraph/how-tos/local-studio/#install-langgraph-cli)
+4. Also, you can use command `langgraph dev` to [run UI interface locally](https://langchain-ai.github.io/langgraph/how-tos/local-studio/#install-langgraph-cli)

 ## Future Work:
 For instance,